Huang-lab/figure-extractor/README.md

 ### Extract Figures and Tables from a PDF

+"""
+Processes a document and performs various operations on each page.

+Average processing time per page: ~1.06 - 1.55 seconds (based on a 29-page document with a total processing time of ~45 seconds).
+"""

 #### Using the CLI

 1. Run the `cli.py` script with the path to the PDF file: